iamAkolab/sde_school/java_school/java_oop/lesson_four/ReadMe.md

 However, there is 1 major limitation in Java: A class cannot extend more than 1 class (i.e. multiple inheritance is not allowed in Java).

 Why?
 Because multiple inheritance could cause ambiguity if the parents had similar methods.

+# Interface
+An interface is a reference type in Java.
+It is similar to class.
+An Interface in Java programming language is defined as an abstract type used to specify the behavior of a class.
+Think of a caravan.
+Half House Half Car.
+We can define a mobavle part anf the habitatble part